 Fastened to the bottom of his truck by an exterior magnetic mount, this GPS tracker was providing someone in a remote location live updates on his vehicle activity 24/.
 That was when it dawned on Sammons that the GPS tracker device was likely placed on his vehicle by the home burglars who were able to steal his belongings without fear he would be home.

-Law Enforcement Covert GPS Tracking
+Police Use Of Covert GPS Tracking Units

-The live GPS tracker equipped on the truck owned by Sammons is believed to have cost in the $300 range and requires a monthly service obligation around $40 for the real-time updates on location.
+The live GPS tracker equipped on the truck owned by Sammons is believed to have cost in the $300 range and requires a monthly service obligation of around $40 for the real-time updates on location.
 It is believed that the GPS tracker was very similar in functionality to that of a GPS tracker used by police known as SilverCloud GPS.
 Although the use of live GPS tracking is typically associated with police, the same type of technology can be purchased and used by anyone as no regulations on purchase currently exist.
 Sammons stated he was very concerned and a little scared that his truck was being monitored via GPS tracking but feels a little assurance that the car tracker was at least discovered.
 Sammons took the GPS tracker to Houston Police who are investigating the matter.